Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/README.md

 ```
 aws-vault add security
 ```
 * If you are working on a mac, you may need to explicitly open your Mac's Keychain Access application at this point and add the aws-vault keychain.
-This involves opening the Keychain app, selecting File/Add Keychain and selecting aws-vault.keychain-db from the file dialog to add it.
+One way you'll recongnise that you need to do this if aws-vault prompts for a password, but will not accept the correct password which you assigned in the last step.
+Another indicator is that there is no aws-vault under Custom Keychains in the Keychain Access app.
+Open the Keychain Access app, select File/Add Keychain and select the aws-vault.keychain-db file in the resulting dialog to add it.
+If added successfully, it should now appear in the app under **Custom Keychains**.

-* Once configured, you can use AWS vault with Terragrunt, Terraform, the AWS CLI, and anything else that uses the AWS SDK to authenticate.
+* Once configured, you can use AWS Vault with Terragrunt, Terraform, the AWS CLI, and anything else that uses the AWS SDK to authenticate.
 To check if your authentication is working, you   can run `aws sts caller-identity`

 ```
 aws-vault exec eopdev -- aws sts get-caller-identity